HannoVorster/HannoVorster/README.md

-# Hello, everyone! 👋
+# Hi! 👋

-My name is Hanno Vorster and I am a software developer.
-I am from South Africa 🌎.

-I work throughout the day and try my best to work on personal projects after hours.
+During the day I build cool shit on software, during the night I play a game or 2 and inbetween I run to keep the blood pumping!

 ## ✍️ Blog

-Apart from coding, I also have my own blog on [hannovorster.github.io](http://hannovorster.github.io/).
+I try to keep a blog of what I have learned => [hannovorster.github.io](http://hannovorster.github.io/).

 ## 🔧 Technologies and Tools